Can I Grow Peas?

-To improve overall pea production, consider using the following techniques.
+To improve overall green pea production, consider using the following techniques.

 To get peas in the ground and germinating as early as possible in the spring, plant them in raised beds.
 The raised beds warm up faster than the surrounding ground.

 All peas, even the dwarf varieties, grow best with support.
 Peas are productive and less susceptible to rot if given some support or, for taller varieties, planted along a fence or trellis.
 Interlace untreated twine between posts to act as a trellis.
 At the end of the season, just cut down the twine, pea vines and all, and toss on the compost pile.
 Use 'pea brush' broken tree branches shoved into the soil of the pea bed to provide support for the 'bush' types like 'Maestro' and 'Wando'.

 Like other members of the legume family, peas have a symbiotic relationship with Rhizobia bacteria that colonize the roots of the plants and help them 'fix' nitrogen in the soil.
 After soaking the seeds overnight in lukewarm water, drain them and sprinkle an inoculant over them just before planting.
 This will boost the pea plants and produce higher yields.